mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* We upgraded the Data Hub Catalog search engine to OpenSearch 1.0.
+* We upgraded the Catalog search engine to OpenSearch 1.0.

 #### Fixes

-* We fixed an issue that caused older Studio Pro versions to not be able to connect to the Data Hub Catalog.
+* We fixed an issue that caused older Studio Pro versions to not be able to connect to the Catalog.

 ### September 30th, 2021